-The fee for Adventure Camp is $40 per person and includes three meals (lunch and dinner on Saturday and breakfast on Sunday), patch and Scout’s program supplies.
+The fee is $40 per person and includes three meals (lunch and dinner on Saturday and breakfast on Sunday with vegetarian and turkey patty options), a patch and the Scout’s program supplies.
 Children under five attend free of charge; please note that the program is designed for Scouts.
 Scouts must be members of the Boy Scouts of America.
 A $100 non-refundable deposit for the group secures a spot.

 One adult per 15 youth in the pack may attend at no cost.
 This adult will be asked to volunteer to work as program staff and must attend the 8:00 am leader’s meeting.
-To ensure your camp reservation, registrations, including all fees, must be complete thirty (30) days prior to the camp date.
-For your convenience, Bovay offers limited quantities of patches, snacks, beverages, and t-shirts for sale in the camp store called Trader Vics.
+To ensure your camp reservation, registrations, including all fees, must be submitted thirty days prior.
+For your convenience, limited quantities of patches, snacks, beverages, and t-shirts are available for sale in the camp trading post, Trader Vics.

-Every adult attending Bovay Scout Ranch must follow Bovay’s Policies and Procedures, and the Guide to Safe Scouting.
+Every adult attending Bovay Scout Ranch must follow the policies and procedures and the Guide to Safe Scouting.

-Bovay Scout Ranch is looking for dedicated volunteers and paid staff to serve Scouting by working at Adventure Camp throughout the year and Resident Camp during July.
+Bovay Scout Ranch is looking for dedicated volunteers and paid staff to serve Scouting by working at McNair Cub Scout Adventure Camp throughout the year and Resident Camp during July.
 The requirements are stiff; the jobs are demanding; the experience is exhilarating.
-Applications are available here.
+For applications, contact Geno Aguilar.